September 6, 2023

 |

-While The Platinum Card® from American Express isn’t a co-branded Hilton card, it provides cardholders complimentary Hilton Honors Gold Elite status (enrollment required), along with the option to transfer Membership Rewards points to Hilton Honors.
-If you travel consistently and stay in Hilton properties, it may be a good option to pair this card with a co-branded Hilton card.
+And while The Platinum Card® from American Express isn’t a Hilton card, it provides cardholders with complimentary Hilton Honors Gold status (enrollment required).
+You’ll also have the option to transfer Membership Rewards points to Hilton Honors.
+If you travel consistently and stay at Hilton properties, consider pairing this card with a Hilton card to maximize your points.

-When you book a hotel directly through Hilton, you earn Hilton Honors points based on the price of the room, less taxes and fees.
+When you book a hotel directly through Hilton, you earn Hilton Honors points based on the price of the room, excluding taxes and fees.

 Regular Hilton Honors members will earn 10 points per $1 at all properties, excluding stays at Tru & Home2 properties, which earn 5 points per $1.